- The Coast

 What to pack

-A padlock for your bags: leaving backpacks in hotel rooms and outside temples gives pickpockets a good opportunity to help themselves.
+A padlock for bags: leaving backpacks in hotel rooms and outside temples gives pickpockets a good opportunity to help themselves.

 What's on in Thailand